kamilwrobel43/deep-learning-from-scratch/README.md

 **Details**
 * Single module that can handle different shapes

-**Key Concepts:**
-* **Scaling:** Applying the `1/(1-p)` scaling factor during training time.
-This keeps the expected activation value constant, removing the need to modify weights during the inference phase.
-* **Masking:** Generating binary masks using the Bernoulli distribution to zero out random activations.

 ## 🚀 Future Plans
 I plan to regularly update this repository with new implementations as I explore more advanced Deep Learning concepts.
 My goal is to gradually build a comprehensive collection of neural network primitives built from scratch.